Why is my Linux instance not booting after I changed its type to a Nitro-based instance type?

 2. Change your instance type to its original type.

 3. Download the script to your instance and make it executable:

 4. Run the script as a root user or sudo:

 # sudo ./nitro_check_script.sh

-5. At the prompt, type y or n (or No): Type y if you want the script to regenerate and modify the /etc/fstab file and replace the device name of each partition with its UUID.
+5. At the prompt, type y or n (or No): Type y for the script to regenerate and modify the /etc/fstab file, and then replace the device name of each partition with its UUID.
 The original fstab file is saved as /etc/fstab.backup.$(date +%F-%H:%M:%S).
 For example, /etc/fstab.backup.2019-09-01-22:06:05.
 Type n or No to print the correct /etc/fstab file in the output, but not replace it.